cruzlorite/glossbert/README.md

 - Simplifies the use of GlossBERT for WSD tasks.
 - Provides integration with WordNet via NLTK.

-## TODO

-- [ ] Implement batch processing support in GlossBERT to enable more efficient inference for multiple words.

 ## Installation

 Install the package using pip: